 In addition to developing individual operations, we are also generating cost efficiencies by integrating internal operating and administrative service functions where there is geographic proximity.
-We are doing this with our New York/New Hampshire operations, Iowa/Wisconsin operations and within our Kansas operations.
+We are doing this with our Iowa/Wisconsin operations and within our Kansas operations.
 Additionally, we would target acquisitions in geographic areas where we are developing our current operations.